 The most celebrated altar in China is Huanqiutan (or the Circular Mound Altar) in Beijing's Temple of Heaven, religiously the most important temple construction.
-Built in 1530 under the Ming, the all marble terrace is five metres high and consists of three tiers, respectively 30, 40 and 70 metres across.
+Built-in 1530 under the Ming, the all-marble terrace is five meters high and consists of three tiers, respectively 30, 40, and 70 meters across.
 The terrace is circular, in keeping with the ancient Chinese belief that Heaven was round.
 The number of the stones used for the surfaces of the terrace and on the steps and the number of the balusters for each tier are all nine (the highest masculine figure or its multiples.
 The terrace is devoid of any other structure and it was to this bare altar that the Ming or Qing emperor came to offer sacrifices to Heaven.
 In a ceremony called "open-air rite", obeisance was made to Heaven, unobstructed by anything overhead.

 Altar of the Land and Grain

 In Zhongshan Park in central Beijing lies a terrace filled and surfaced with the earth of five different colors.
 This is Shejitan (the Altar of the Land and Grain), popularly known as Wusetu (Five-Coloured Earth).